Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsHLS/AIE/README.md

 ### AI Engine Kernels and Graph Representation

 An AI Engine kernel is a C/C++ program written using specialized intrinsic calls that target the VLIW vector processor.
-The AI Engine compiler compiles the kernel code to produce an executable ELF file for each of the AI Engines being used in the design.
+The AI Engine compiler compiles the kernel code to produce an executable ELF file for each AI Engines used in the design.
+These kernels can be stitched together as AI Engine graphs written in C++.
+In this design, the AI Engine compiler summarizes compilation results.
 Review the [AI Engine Kernel Programming](https://docs.xilinx.com/r/en-US/ug1079-ai-engine-kernel-coding) section in the AI Engine documentation for a high-level overview of kernel programming.
-These kernels can be stitched together to function as AI Engine graphs written in C++.
-In this design, the AI Engine compiler writes a summary of compilation results.
 You can view the graph by running the following command:

 `vitis_analyzer $(BUILD_TARGET_DIR)/Work/graph.aiecompile_summary`

 The following figures show the graph representation of the AI Engine kernels (default FFT 2048 point and FFT 1024 point, `FFT_2D_INSTS=1`).
-In addition to the compute units, there are also the twiddle factor LUTs (`fft_lut_tw*`) and temporary buffers for FFT stages (`fft_2048/1024_tmp*`).
+In addition to the compute units, there are the twiddle factor LUTs (`fft_lut_tw*`) and temporary buffers for FFT stages (`fft_2048/1024_tmp*`).

 ![Image of 2D-FFT AI Engine 2K point Graph](images/fft_2d_aie_fft_rows_graph_for_2kpt_1x.PNG)
 ![Image of 2D-FFT AI Engine 1K point Graph](images/fft_2d_aie_fft_cols_graph_for_1kpt_1x.PNG)